 PURPOSE OF REPORT: For Council to consider the draft policy for the private use of road reserves.

-BACKGROUND: In 1999, Council considered a Mayoral Minute

-relating to the private use of the road reserve and resolved that a draft policy be prepared for on Council's road reserves for landscaping and car standing areas and no current policy for the private use of the road reserve exists.
+BACKGROUND: In 1999, Council considered a Mayoral Minute relating to the private use of the road reserve and resolved that a draft policy be prepared for Council's consideration.
+COMMENTS: A number of property owners undertake work on Council's road reserves for landscaping and car standing areas and no current policy for the private use of the road reserve exists.
+RECOMMENDATION: That Council adopt the draft policy for the private use of road reserves and place the draft policy on public exhibition.